friendica/red/doc/Schema-development.md

 is, merge conflicts will occur as people update their code.
 Rather, this should be defined by administrators on a site by site basis.

-The canonical default schema is darkness.php.
-Any bugs should be tested with this schema first, in order to determine whether we're dealing with a theme bug or a schema bug.

 You schema does not need to - and should not - contain all of these values.
 Only the values that differ from the defaults should be listed.
 This gives you some very powerful options with very few lines of code.